Ellis enveloping semigroup for almost canonical model sets of an Euclidean space: Model sets and associated dynamical systems

+We shall also consider a certain type of subset in the internal space $\mathsf{H}$, usually called a \textit{window}, which consists of a compact and topologically regular subset $W$, supposed \textit{irredundant} in the sense that the compact subgroup of elements of $w\in \mathsf{H}$ that satisfy $W+w = W$ is trivial.
+When $\mathsf{H}= \mathbb{R}^n$, this condition is immediately satisfied.

+If we are given a cut and project scheme together with a window $W$ in its internal space, we may form a certain point pattern $\mathfrak{P}(W)$ in $\mathbb{R}^d$ by projecting onto the physical space the subset of points of the lattice $\Sigma$ lying within the \textit{strip} $W\times \mathbb{R}^d$.
+This is illustrated in Figure $1$ (see also \cite{BaaHePl}).

-The above picture presents the most simple real cut $\&$ project scheme one may consider, that is, with physical and internal spaces being $1$-dimensional, and with a lattice $\Sigma = \mathbb{Z}^2$ not crossing these spaces except at the origin.
-As window we consider the projection into the internal space of the unit square in $\mathbb{R}^2$.\\
+Figure $1$ presents the most simple real cut and project scheme one may consider, that is, with physical and internal spaces being $1$-dimensional, and with a lattice $\Sigma = \mathbb{Z}^2$ not crossing these spaces except at the origin.
+As window we consider the projection onto the internal space of the unit square in $\mathbb{R}^2$.